 - A device that removes heat via forced air, water coil, etc., in order to convert a high pressure gas into a lower pressure liquid.
 Condensers remove heat from the compressed vaporized refrigerant, at which point, the refrigerant returns to a liquid state.

-central part of a refrigeration system in which the system is operated
+- The central part of a refrigeration system in which the system is operated and maintained.

 - A liquid used to remove heat.

 - Indicates the efficiency of an air conditioner or cooling system by comparing the amount of energy needed to produce cooling with the quality of the system’s cooling ability and is calculated by dividing the system’s BTU by its wattage.
 For example, if a cooling system maintains 20,000 BTUs and uses 1,500 watts, the system’s energy efficient rating would equal 13.3.

 - Consists of a tube inside which the refrigerant soaks up heat from it surroundings, boils and changes to a vapor.

 - Expansion Valve